-On the other hand, there exists a way to construct sub-extensively many sectors (i.e., whose number scales exponentially with the linear system size $L$) which have non-trivial and collective dynamics, possibly hosting a fracton spin liquid.
+On the other hand, there exists a way to construct subextensively many sectors (i.e., whose number scales exponentially with the linear system size $L$) that have non-trivial and collective dynamics, possibly hosting a fracton spin liquid.
 Their construction is based on the string-like configuration on sublattice 1 shown in Fig.~\ref{fig:construction_sectors}(d).
 In the following, we define the operator $\mathcal{G}_{\bm |}=\prod S^+_{\sublX}$, which creates such a string when acting on a homogeneous $S_i^z=0$ state.
 We assign a `string-charge' $\mathcal{Q}=\pm1$ to these states, indicating whether the strings are built from $S_i^z=1$ or from $S_i^z=-1$ states.
 We call such configurations `$S^z$-strings' and mark them with green balls (for $\mathcal{Q}=+1$) or violet balls (for $\mathcal{Q}=-1$) in Fig.~\ref{fig:construction_sectors}(d)-(h).
 The term `charge' in this context should not be confused with the fractonic matter charges $\rho$.
-All configurations with one or more strings are translation invariant in $y$-direction and fulfill all constraints $\mathcal{C}_{\sublX}=0$.
-The following discussion only considers such translation invariant states and treats them as representative states for the entire Hilbert space sectors they belong to, in which $y$-translation invariance of individual states is typically broken.
-In a similar way, our arguments also hold for horizontal or diagonal strings (note, however, that a diagonal string has to be defined on sublattice 2 in order to respect all ground state constraints).
+All configurations with one or more strings are translation-invariant in the $y$ direction and fulfill all constraints $\mathcal{C}_{\sublX}=0$.
+The following discussion considers only such translation-invariant states and treats them as representative states for the entire Hilbert space sectors they belong to, in which $y$-translation invariance of individual states is typically broken.
+In a similar way, our arguments also hold for horizontal or diagonal strings (note, however, that a diagonal string has to be defined on sublattice 2 in order to respect all ground-state constraints).